PatrickFreyy/PlanIt/docs/Usecases/uc3-deleteEvent.md

 <!--![OUCD] -->

-And here is the code of the  `.feature` file for this use case the actual one could be read [here](https://github.com/PatrickFreyy/PlanIt/blob/main/src/test/java/de/dhbw/planit/usecase5.feature):
+Here is the code of the code of the feature file belonging to this use case:

 ```feature
 Feature: Delete Event